-Semla was also the favorite pastry of the Swedish King Adolf Fredrik, who ruled in the mid 18^{th} century.
+Semla was also the favorite pastry of the Swedish King Adolf Fredrik, who ruled in the mid 18th century.
 A rumor claims that he died from having too many at once, which is actually what he is most famous for in Sweden today.

-At Semlor and a Movie on Saturday, February 13th, you can enjoy homemade semlor along with strong coffee, followed by an engaging Scandinavian film.
-Register in advance on our website at www.americanswedish.org/calendar.htm, or over the phone at (215) 389-1776.
-Tickets are \$12 in advance or \$15 at the door.
+At Semlor and a Movie on Saturday, February 9th, you can enjoy homemade semlor along with strong coffee, followed by the Swedish film, Hotell, starring Alicia Vikander.
+Register in advance on our website at www.americanswedish.org/events, or over the phone at (215) 389-1776.
+Tickets are \$13 in advance or \$15 at the door.
 Order an extra semla for \$6.
-Please place advanced ticket purchases and extra semla orders by February 8th.
+Please place advanced ticket purchases and extra semla orders by February 4th.

 The American Swedish Historical Museum is located in scenic FDR Park at 1900 Pattison Avenue in South Philadelphia near the Sports Complex.
 Plenty of free parking is available.
-For those taking public transportation, the Broad Street Subway's AT&T/Pattison Avenue stop is within walking distance or SEPTA's Route 17 (Naval Base) can bring you right to the Museum.
+For those taking public transportation, the Broad Street Subway's NRG/Pattison Avenue stop is within walking distance or SEPTA's Route 17 (Navy Yard) can bring you right to the Museum.